carlobaldassi/LyX_PNAS/README.md

-This repository provides all necessary files to use [the LyX editor][LyX], version 2.2 or later, in the preparation of a LaTeX file for submission to the [Proceedings of the National Academy of Sciences of the USA (PNAS)][PNAS], following the latest (as of June 2017) template provided by PNAS.
+This repository provides all necessary files to use [the LyX editor][LyX], version 2.2 or later, in the preparation of a LaTeX file for submission to the [Proceedings of the National Academy of Sciences of the USA (PNAS)][PNAS], following the latest (as of May 2019) template provided by PNAS.

 In particular, it provides the following: